Gidijala-123/botpress-chat-bot/README.md

-# Yarn installation steps for botpress
+## Yarn installation steps for botpress
+**I. First delete files/folders metioned in the below path:**
+1) C:\Program Files\Nodejs
+2) C:\Users\bhargava\AppData\Roaming\npm do the same for admin folder also(if you opened cmd as admin while installing yarn)
+3) C:\Users\bhargava\AppData\Roaming\npm-cache
+4) C:\Users\.npmrc or delete any yarn or npm or node related files and folders
+5) C:\Users\bhargava\AppData\local\temp\ delete any yarn or npm or node related files and folders
+6) Delete recycle bin files and delete %temp% files from RUN cmd
+7) Restart your PC
+8) Check wheather all the mentioned files are deleted or not from the path

-install node 12.18.1 MSI file from nodejs.org/fr/blog/release/v12.18.1/. open windows cmd as ADMINISTRATOR(below cmds won't work in vscode terminal) and enter below cmds.
+**II.
+Install node 12.18.1 MSI file [Link to download](nodejs.org/fr/blog/release/v12.18.1/)** <br />
+**III.
+Open windows cmd prompt(opening as administrator is not mandatory & below cmds won't work in powershell) and enter below cmds**
-> corepack enable
+- npm -v
+- node -v
+- corepack enable (use this cmd only if node version is >12.18.1 else ignore and continue with next step)
-> npm i -g corepack
+- npm i -g corepack
-> yarn init -2
+- yarn init -2
-> yarn set version stable
+- yarn set version stable
-> yarn set version from sources(optional)
+- yarn set version from sources(optional)
 open botpress github page & click code⬇ & copy the URL. paste the URL in your pc directory where you want to download that git hub botpress folder. enter cd botpress in cmd and type below cmds.